WU provides several different software tools and applications to support (online) learning. Here is an overview of the most important tools.

 What can the virtual PCs be used for?

-The virtual PCs can be used for courses that are normally held in a PC room, but are currently taught in a synchronous hybrid or distance mode.
+The virtual PCs can be used for courses that are normally held in a PC room, but are held online.
 For this scenario, 123 virtual PCs are available, assigned to three virtual PC-rooms (S, M, and L).
 Lecturers can book a virtual PC-room via Rooms.
 Students and lecturers can then access the virtual PCs during the scheduled course dates.
 Access authorisation is automatically granted to lecturers and students registered for this course.

 The remaining 77 virtual PCs are assigned to the virtual lab and are available to WU students at any time for practice.
 The PCs in the three virtual PC rooms mentioned above are also accessible to all students every day after the last course.
 The allocation of virtual PCs for practice purposes is based on the first-come-first-served principle.